Daniel-Edminster/gob-mod-dash/README.md

 - congrats thread posting
 - saving updated information to the gob api
 - date macros
+- notifications for async functions such as api calls

+---

+## Installation

 Just run `npm i` to install dependencies, then set up your `.env` file with the following: